esammer/fsm/README.md

     go get github.com/esammer/fsm

-Implement the State interface.
+Decide how you want to represent a state.

-Typically, State is a Go-style enum, but that's not necessary.
+The State interface is empty, although implementations must be comparable.
+Implementations are typically Go-style enums, but that's not required.

     package mypkg

     import "github.com/esammer/fsm"

-    type ServerState int
+    // ServerState implements the empty interface and is comparable, and is therefore valid. type ServerState int

     func (s ServerState) String() string {